puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 for them to make it easy on you).
 So, be sure to test this out to see if it actually works, on your phone.

-For me, this life hack works today.
+This life hack works for me today.
-And I hope it helps you, too!
+I hope it helps you, too -
-So you'll remember to attend the meetups you signed up for, leave on time, and arrive early enough to get a snack, and enjoy conversation.
+so you'll remember to attend the meetups you signed up for, leave on time, and arrive early enough to get a snack, and enjoy conversation.